pandorabots-admin/docs/pages/building-bots-tutorial.md

 HTML is also an extension of XML.

-You can use HTML to markup your bot’s responses \(templates\) with the appropriate formatting.
+You can use some HTML to markup your bot’s responses \(templates\) with the appropriate formatting.

 You can also use HTML to include images and hyperlinks that lead to other websites.
-[See this page](http://www.w3schools.com/html/html_basic.asp) for some HTML basics.
+[See this page](http://www.w3schools.com/html/html_basic.asp){target: _blank} for some HTML basics supported by our platform.

 For example, the &lt;br/&gt; HTML tag allows you to insert line breaks in the text.